 Vehicles that sit high and have a wide door swing are easiest for transferring in and out.
 Practicing the vehicle transfer before your surgery will make it easier after your surgery.
-Remember that you will not be able to drive for approximately 4-6 weeks or until approved by your surgeon.
+Remember that you will not be able to drive until approved by your surgeon.